How To Enjoy Motherhood Instead of Just Surviving It - Baby Chick

 Image via hollybollingerphoto.com

-This Isn’t What I Envisioned…
+This Isn’t What I Expected

 Case in point.
-Last night I had three of my four sons crying in unison.
-They were highly distressed hearing they needed to eat three bites of their bacon chicken dinner.
+Last night, I had three of my four sons crying in unison.
+They were highly distressed hearing that they needed to eat three bites of their bacon chicken dinner.
 Because that’s the type of mom I am.
 The kind that tries to feed them bacon.
 Oh, the horror.
 Mind you, I had intentionally thumbed through a real-life recipe book (with pages) that morning to avoid that very situation.
 And yet, I still had TEARS.
 Go figure.

-If the scene from my kitchen had been played to me nine years ago before I got pregnant with my oldest son, and someone asked me, “Does this look like some fun?”
-I would have laughed then promptly said: “No, but if you’re trying to scare me away from motherhood, I know better.
+If the scene from my kitchen had been played to me nine years ago, before I got pregnant with my oldest son, and someone asked me, “Does this look like some fun?”
+I would have laughed, then promptly said: “No, but if you’re trying to scare me away from motherhood, I know better.
 If this were actually me, I would have everything under control.
 Because this isn’t the type of mother I am going to be.
 And when I do it, it will be enjoyable.”
 (Oh my goodness, I sometimes want to flick my pre-kid self in the face.)

 So my guess is you can relate to my pre-kid thoughts about motherhood just as much as you can relate to the scene of World War III in my kitchen last night.
 But here’s what I think is the most interesting part of it all.
-I believe our pre-kid expectations of what motherhood should and should not look like set us up to be stressed-out parents in the present.
+I believe our pre-kid expectations of what motherhood should and should not look like set us up to be stressed-out parents today.
 More so than the actual stress that comes with those moments.

 Are You Enjoying Motherhood?

-You see, most women form their view of motherhood and what a good mother is long before they become mothers.
+You see, most women form their view of motherhood and what good mother is long before they become mothers.
 It seems we collect our evidence and make observations of mothers we do not want to be like while standing in grocery store lines.
 We grab whatever pack of gum we want to buy and judge a mom who cannot get her kid to stop crying over the pack of gum they want to buy.
-(Even though we unknowingly fell for the store’s same marketing scheme as an adult.)
+(Even though we unknowingly fell for the store’s same marketing scheme as adults.)

 And then we form our judgments of good mothers based on sweet scenes from movies or watching a cute mom at a restaurant with all her little ducklings sitting perfectly through a meal.
 And we think, “One day, I want that!”